- Garden / Landscaping / Patio — 222

 See the needed materials list below witch not only states all the needed materials but also the price I paid for it and the shop I bought them from.

 The material list is for one panel only and the list of the total system is for 2 panels, one inverter and production meter.
-Installation material like wire, junction boxes, screws and holding brackets I didn’t had to buy as those I still had in the shed or made my self.
+Installation material like wire, junction boxes, screws and holding brackets I didn’t have to buy as those I still had in the shed or made my self.

 List of materials I needed to make one panel and price I bought them for.